edinburgh-data-science/foundations-of-data-science/README.md

-# So you think you want to be a data scientist?
+# So, you think you want to be a data scientist?

 This course would teach the foundational concepts and tools used by a data scientist: Unix shell, version control, programming, and database management.
 Familiarity with these concepts and tools will necessary in order to take courses 2 and 3.